 Unusual Options Activity Insight: Occidental Petroleum

-On Friday, shares of Occidental Petroleum (NYSE:OXY) saw unusual options activity.
-After the option alert, the stock price moved down to $32.68.
+On Thursday, shares of Occidental Petroleum (NYSE:OXY) saw unusual options activity.
+After the option alert, the stock price moved up to $29.52.

 - Sentiment: BULLISH